-Item Depreciation method Average useful life
+DEPRECIATION AVERAGE

+ITEM METHOD USEFUL LIFE

 Buildings Straight line Lease term

-IT equipment nt Straight line Lease term
+IT equipment Straight line Lease term

 1.10 Impairment of non-financial assets

 At each reporting date, the Company reviews the carrying amounts of its non-financial assets (other than deferred tax assets) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.